IntersectMBO/Open-Source-Office/SECURITY.md

 ### Reporting a Vulnerability

-If you discover a security vulnerability in xxxx, we encourage you to responsibly disclose it to us.
+If you discover a security vulnerability in Open Source Office, we encourage you to responsibly disclose it to us.
 To report a vulnerability, please use the [private reporting form on GitHub](https://github.com/IntersectMBO/Open-Source-Office/security/advisories/new) to draft a new _Security advisory_.